emqx/eip/active/0038-secret-registry.md

-The owning scope (`?global_ns` or a namespace) is the first element of the key. `share_ns` governs whether a **global** secret is reachable from namespaces by fallback (default `true`); it has no effect on a namespace-owned secret, which is never shared into a narrower scope. `extra` is an empty map reserved so later versions can add fields without a schema migration.
+The owning scope (`?global_ns` or a namespace) is the first element of the key. `share_ns` governs whether a **global** secret is reachable from namespaces by fallback (default `false` — sharing is opt-in); it has no effect on a namespace-owned secret, which is never shared into a narrower scope. `extra` is an empty map reserved so later versions can add fields without a schema migration.
 See "Resolution" and "Namespace scoping and isolation" below.